Shell Scripts

 Overview

-Hive on MR3 uses the following components: Metastore, HiveServer2, MR3 DAGAppMaster, and MR3 ContainerWorkers.
+Hive on MR3 consists of four components: Metastore, HiveServer2, MR3 DAGAppMaster, and MR3 ContainerWorkers.
+The MR3 release can create additional components shown in the following diagram.

-- The user can connect to a public HiveServer2 (via JDBC/ODBC) which is exposed to the outside of the Kubernetes cluster.
+- The user can connect to HiveServer2 (via JDBC/ODBC) which is exposed to the outside of the Kubernetes cluster.

 - The user can connect directly to MR3-UI, Grafana, and Ranger.

-- Internally we run a Timeline Server to collect history logs from MR3 DAGAppMaster, and a Prometheus server to collect metrics from MR3 DAGAppMaster.
+- Internally we run a Timeline Server to collect history logs from DAGAppMaster, and a Prometheus server to collect metrics from DAGAppMaster.

 Hive on MR3 requires three types of storage: